downshift-js/downshift/src/hooks/useCombobox/README.md

 #### Toggle Button

 - `Click`: If the menu is not displayed, it will open it.
 Otherwise it will close it.
-It will additionally move focus on the menu in order for screen readers to correctly narrate which item is currently highlighted.
+It will additionally move focus on the input in order for screen readers to correctly narrate which item is currently highlighted.
 If there is already an item selected, the menu will be opened with that item already highlighted.
 - `Enter`: Has the same effect as `Click`.
+Button not in the tab order by default.
 - `Space`: Has the same effect as `Click`.
-- `CharacterKey`: Selects the option that starts with that key without opening the dropdown list.
-For instance, typing `C` will select the option that starts with `C`.
-Typing keys into rapid succession (in less than 500ms each) will select the option starting with that key combination, for instance typing `CAL` will select `californium` if this option exists.
-- `ArrowDown`: If the menu is closed, it will open it.
-If there is already an item selected, it will open the menu with the next item (index-wise) highlighted.
-Otherwise, it will open the menu with the first option highlighted.
-- `ArrowUp`: If the menu is closed, it will open it.
-If there is already an item selected, it will open the menu with the previous item (index-wise) highlighted.
-Otherwise, it will open the menu with the last option highlighted.
+Button not in the tab order by default.

-#### Menu
+#### Input

 - `ArrowDown`: Moves `highlightedIndex` one position down.
 If `circularNavigation` is true, when reaching the last option, `ArrowDown` will